Curving the space by non-Hermiticity

+A complete description of QHS requires its gravitational responses in curved spaces.
+For instance, the particle density, $\rho$, depends on the local curvature~\cite{Wen1992},

+where $\nu$ is the filling factor.
+For integer QHS, $\nu=1$ and Eq.~(\ref{dencurve}) for a hyperbolic surface can be straightforwardly proved using Eq.(\ref{LLL}) (Supplementary Materials).
+The counterpart of Eq.(\ref{dencurve}) in the non-Hermitian lattice is

+where $\mathcal{N}_n(a,b)=|\gamma|^{-2n}\psi_n^*\psi_n$ is the particle number at lattice site $n$ in the non-Hermitian system.
+Mapping the magnetic flux, $eB/(2\pi\hbar)$, to the ratio between onsite potentials, $b\ln(|\gamma|)/(2\pi d^2)$, Eq.(\ref{dencurve}) and Eq.(\ref{dennon}) are equivalent.
+The dependence of densities of QHS on curvatures is thus readily detectable using this non-Hermitian realization.
+An alternative scheme is to implement a 2D non-Hermitian lattice model, which serves as a non-Hermitian generalization of the Harper-Hofstadter Hamiltonian~\cite{Hofstadter1976} (Supplementary Materials).

+In parallel to accessing curved spaces using non-Hermitian systems, experimentalists could also use curved spaces to study non-Hermitian physics~\cite{Bekenstein2017,ZhouZW2018,Kollr2019}.
+In conventional understandings, non-Hermiticity arises when dissipations exist.
+While dissipations have been engineered in certain apparatuses to deliver desired non-Hermitian Hamiltonians~\cite{Syassen2008,LuoL2019,Yan2020}, in other platforms, such engineering might be more difficult and sometime experimentalists may have to use indirect means such as simulating non-Hermitian quantum walks~\cite{Regensburger2012,Weidemann2020,Xiao2020}.
+Our results show that many non-Hermitian Hamiltonians are readily accessible using existing curved spaces.
+For instance, hyperbolic surfaces that have been created in laboratories could be used to realize the HN model directly.
+In particular, in contrast to current schemes used in the study of non-Hermitian physics, this method does not require engineering losses or gains.
+It thus provides a conceptually different protocol to access non-Hermiticity without dissipations.

+The duality we have found provides new perspectives for both the studies of non-Hermitian physics and curved spaces.
+As the curvature depends on the non-Hermiticity even when the separation between any two points in the system is not physically distorted, our conventional understandings of distance may need to be reformed.
+We hope that our work will stimulate more interests in studying deep connections between non-Hermitian physics and curved spaces.

-QZ acknowledges useful discussions with Mahdi Hosseini and Pramey Upadhyaya about realizations of chiral couplings.
-Q. Zhou and C. Lv are supported by the Air Force Office of Scientific Research under award number FA9550-20-1-0221, DOE DE-SC0019202, W. M. Keck Foundation, and a seed grant from PQSEI.
-R. Zhang is supported by the National Key R$\&$D Program of China (Grant No. 2018YFA0307601), NSFC (Grant No.11804268).
+{\bf Acknowledgements:} QZ acknowledges useful discussions with Mahdi Hosseini and Pramey Upadhyaya about realizations of chiral couplings.
+Q. Zhou and C. Lv are supported by the Air Force Office of Scientific Research under award number FA9550-20-1-0221, DOE DE-SC0019202, DOE QuantISED program of the theory consortium ``Intersections of QIS and Theoretical Particle Physics" at Fermilab, W. M. Keck Foundation, and a seed grant from PQSEI.
+R. Zhang is supported by the National Key R$\&$D Program of China (Grant No. 2018YFA0307601), NSFC (Grant No.12174300, 11804268). {\bf Author Contributions:} Q. Z. conceived the idea.
+C. Lv, R. Z. and Q. Z. performed analytical and numerical calculations with inputs from Z. Z. on parts of finite magnetic fields.
+Q. Z. wrote the manuscript with inputs from all authors. {\bf Additional Information:} The authors declare no competing financial interests.
+Supplementary Information is available for this paper.
+Correspondence and requests for materials should be addressed to Q.Z.

 \onecolumngrid